Ivshti/opensubtitles-api/README.md

 # opensubtitles-api

-OpenSubtitles.org api wrapper for downloading subtitles.
+OpenSubtitles.org api wrapper for downloading and uploading subtitles.

 - This code is registered under GPLv3 - Copyright (c) 2015  Popcorn Time and the contributors (popcorntime.io)
 - More complete docs are available on [OpenSubtitles](http://trac.opensubtitles.org/projects/opensubtitles)